 Post Updated August 30 WDNR proposed Policy Change– scroll down–

 - The first mistake, a fawn left alone is rarely, if ever “abandoned” by its mother.
 Does frequently leave their young fawns alone for extended periods of time.
 One can only imagine the panic the doe experienced when she returned to find her fawn gone.
-Many times I have watched does dash madly about to find wayward fawns that had wandered out on there own.
+Many times I have watched does dash madly about to find wayward fawns that had wandered out on their own.
 The giggling sound made by the fawn which led to its name Giggles was the fawn calling out for its mother.
-In this case the fawn was removed when it should have been left alone.
+In this case, the fawn was removed when it should have been left alone.

 Regarding – “The Armed Raid” – It’s quite clear WDNR law enforcement overreacted, although I can find no evidence of any illegality on the part of law enforcement.
 I have corresponded with some of those involved and law enforcement friends who were not involved.
 On the condition I not reveal their names here is what I found.

 - 16 government agents and employees came back to serve the search warrant.
 10 Conservation Officers dressed in regular duty uniform with the prescribed sidearm.
 One Deputy Sheriff dressed in regular duty uniform and normal sidearm.
 Two plain clothed detectives with concealed arms.
-Three WDNR wildlife staff, presumably the ones who tranquilized Giggles.
+Three WDNR Wildlife staff, presumably the ones who tranquilized Giggles.
 The Wisconsin Reporter confirms my information above.

 Supervisor Jennifer Niemeyer did the WDNR no favor in her interview with WISN 12 News where she said: